-Fear grows in Jewish community after 100 bomb threats at Jewish centers
+Jewish center bomb threats top 100; kids pulled from schools

 Story highlights

-Those are just a few of the adjectives used to describe the recent widespread spate of bomb threats that have targeted Jewish Community Centers and schools in 33 states in the United States and two provinces in Canada.
+(CNN)They're supposed to be pillars of unity and peace, where both Jews and non-Jews can enjoy classes, sports and other communal activities.

+But more than 100 Jewish community centers have turned into targets of hate, subjected to bomb threats as fears of heightened anti-Semitism spread across the country.

-President Donald Trump will use his speech to Congress on Tuesday night to address the issue, an administration official told CNN.
+The threats have reached such a crescendo that President Donald Trump used his speech to Congress on Tuesday night to address the issue.

+"Recent threats targeting Jewish community centers and vandalism of Jewish cemeteries, as well as last week's shooting in Kansas City, remind us that while we may be a nation divided on policies, we are a country that stands united in condemning hate and evil in all of its very ugly forms," the President said.

+The President was referring to the toppling of dozens of Jewish headstones in cemeteries in two cities and the shooting of two Indian men in Kansas February 22 by an assailant who reportedly shouted, "Get out of my country!"
+One of the men died.

+- The FBI and the Justice Department are investigating whether civil rights have been violated

+- Trump mentioned the bomb threats in his speech Tuesday, but did not outline a plan to stop them

-So far, none of the threats have been legitimate.
-But the lack of real destruction has not made them any less chaotic or anxiety-inducing.
+Law enforcement officials believe many of the threatening calls to Jewish community centers have originated overseas.
+So far, none of the threats have been carried out.
+But the lack of destruction has not made them any less chaotic or anxiety-inducing.

 "This is the first time in the 60-plus years of our organization we have had a bomb threat called in.
 And now we've had three bomb threats this year," said the CEO of a JCC in the Northeast who wished to remain anonymous for fear of copycats targeting his center.
 "It's alarming."